alexborisov/foxfire/README.md

-# About
+# Introducing FoxFire
-FoxFire is a PHP => NoSQL => SQL Object-Relational Mapping library that connects PHP to NoSQL data stores like Redis and Memcached, SQL datastores like Postgres and MySQL, and adds thread-safe multilevel caching with full transaction support.
+FoxFire is a PHP => NoSQL => SQL object-relational mapping library.
+It connects PHP to NoSQL data stores like Redis and Memcached, SQL datastores like Postgres and MySQL, and adds thread-safe multilevel caching with full transaction support.

 There are plenty of other ORM's out there, but all of them have at least one of the following problems: